-The monitoring agreement including the length of participation in RAMP is determined by specific situation, recommendation of evaluators and the requests of the NJBON.
+The monitoring agreement, including the length of participation in RAMP, is determined by a specific situation, recommendations of the RAMP Team and the requests of the New Jersey Board of Nursing.
 The standard length of monitoring is five years.
-The participant is eligible for completion of your monitoring period by the end date of the agreement.
+The participant is eligible for completion when all requirements are satisfied.

-However, if a participant is not progressing with the recovery process the monitoring period end date may be extended and completion delayed.
 RAMP reserves the right to extend the contract in the case of relapse and/or noncompliance.